Chuck Robbins

-Charles H. Robbins (born 1965/1966) is an American businessman, and the chairman and chief executive officer (CEO) of Cisco Systems.
+Charles H. Robbins (born 1965 or 1966) is an American businessman.
+He is the chairman and CEO of Cisco Systems.

 Early life

 Robbins was born in Grayson, Georgia, and educated at Rocky Mount High School in Rocky Mount, North Carolina.
-He earned a Bachelor of Mathematics degree, in 1987, from the University of North Carolina at Chapel Hill.
+In 1987, he earned a Bachelor of Mathematics degree from the University of North Carolina at Chapel Hill.

 Career

-Robbins began his career as an application developer for North Carolina National Bank, (now part of Bank of America).
-After five years, he then joined Wellfleet Communications, which merged with SynOptics to become Bay Networks, followed by a brief tenure at Ascend Communications, before joining Cisco, in 1997.
+Robbins began his career as an application developer for North Carolina National Bank (now part of Bank of America).
+He joined Wellfleet Communications followed by a brief tenure at Ascend Communications before joining Cisco in 1997.

-At Cisco, Robbins filled various posts, including senior vice president of the Americas and senior vice president of Worldwide Field Operations, a role in which he led Cisco's Worldwide Sales and Partner Organizations, and built out Cisco's partnership program.
+Robbins filled various posts at Cisco, including senior vice president of the Americas and senior vice president of Worldwide Field Operations, a role in which he led Cisco's Worldwide Sales and Partner Organizations and built out Cisco's partnership program.